 What does this mean?

-The average patent has just 3 to 6 citations.
+The average patent has just 3 to 6 citations in its 20-year life.
 This new Expandiverse Technology was receiving an extraordinary number of citations for a new invention — especially with so many cites from the world’s biggest tech companies.

 Why is this important?

-Three quantitative studies show patent citations as an indicator of value, importance and use
+Three research studies show patent citations as an indicator of value, importance and use

 - The mean number of citations per patent is three. (p.
 32)